 Fall Prevention Community of Practice

-A CoP is a group of people who come together to exchange information on a topic.
-We bring together practitioners, caregivers, researchers, older adult groups and policy planners working for the health and care of older adults.
-Community members make a commitment to support and learn from one another and to develop new knowledge to advance the field of practice.
+The Fall Prevention CoP brings together practitioners, caregivers, researchers and policy planners committed to support and learn from one another and to develop new knowledge to advance the field of fall prevention.

 For the nitty-gritty on how we run things, please see our governing documents.